ritza-co/CodeCapsules/serverlessFirstSteps/Customizing-your-domain-on-CC/Customizing-your-domain-on-codecapsules.md

 # Customizing Your Domain on CodeCapsules

-## Why a custom domain
+## How domains work

-Custom domains garner name recognition for your web-application.
-Take Google.
-The URL "www.google.com" is instantly recognizable.
-Typing in the address, you are taken to Google's search engine.
-Without a domain, you would need to type in the [IP](https://www.popularmechanics.com/technology/a32729384/how-to-find-ip-address/) address for www.google.com
+Custom domains garner name recognition for your web-application (or website).
+Take Google: the URL "www.google.com" is instantly recognizable.
+Typing in the address, you're taken to Google's search engine.
+Without a domain, one would need to type in the [IP](https://www.popularmechanics.com/technology/a32729384/how-to-find-ip-address/) address for www.google.com

 The web-address www.google.com is a placeholder to help us remember the website.
-When typing a URL in your search bar, your computer sends a request to the Domain Name System (DNS) - a series of servers located worldwide containing domain names and corresponding IP addresses.
+When one types a URL in a search bar, the computer sends a request to the Domain Name System (DNS) - a series of servers located worldwide containing domain names and corresponding IP addresses.

 When phone books were still widely used, one found a person's phone number by searching for their name and corresponding phone number in the book.
 Requesting a domain from the DNS behaves similarly.
-If your computer doesn't already have the IP address saved (or "cached"), your computer sends a request to the DNS with the domain you are searching for.
-The DNS then returns the corresponding IP address, and you connect to the website.
+If the computer doesn't already have the IP address saved (or "cached"), the computer sends a request to the DNS with the domain being  searching for.
+The DNS then returns the corresponding IP address, and one connects to the website.

-Although CodeCapsules provides a default domain, the domain probably doesn't look as appropriate as a personal domain would.
-Let's change that.
-This tutorial will guide you through buying a domain name and routing it to your CodeCapsules hosted web-application.
-You'll also learn more about the DNS and related topics along the way.
+In this lesson we'll learn how to buy a domain and route it to a CodeCapsules hosted web-application.
+Along the way we'll learn more about the DNS and related topics.

 ## Prerequisites

-To complete this tutorial, you need:
+To complete this tutorial, we'll need:

 - A web-application hosted on [CodeCapsules](www.codecapsules.io).
 - A valid payment method (credit card, PayPal, cryptocurrency, bank transfer) to purchase a custom domain.

-Let's get started.

 ## Where to buy domain

 Accredited businesses that sell domains are called domain registrars.
-We will purchase a domain from the registrar www.gandi.net.
-Domains that aren't very desired are usually inexpensive - we purchased ours for $8.97.
+We'll purchase a domain from the registrar www.gandi.net.
+Domains that aren't very desired are usually inexpensive.

 ### Purchasing a domain from Gandi

-To purchase a domain on Gandi:
+To purchase a domain on [Gandi](www.gandi.net):

 1. Navigate to www.gandi.net.

-2. Enter the domain you want in the domain search box - we searched for "lincolnportfolio.co.za".
+2. Enter the domain you want in the domain search box (ex: https://www.lincolnportfolio.co.za)

-3. Add the domain to your shopping cart.
+3. Add the domain to the shopping cart.

 4. Checkout by clicking the shopping cart at the top right of the screen.

 5. Decide how many years you would like to host the domain, and press the Checkout button.

-Gandi will prompt you to log in or create a new account.
-Create an account and follow the payment process to purchase your domain.
-After purchasing, you can view your domain.
-Do so by:
+Follow the prompts to create an account and purchase your domain.
+After purchasing, view the domain by:

 1. Logging in to www.gandi.net.

-2. Press the "Domain" button on the dashboard.
+2. Pressing the "Domain" button on the dashboard.

 	![image3](images/image3.png)

-If Gandi has processed your domain, find it under the "Active" tab - if it is still processing, you can view it under the "Pending" tab (ours took 20 minutes to process).
+If Gandi has processed the domain, find it under the "Active" tab - if it is still processing, view it under the "Pending" tab (this can take some time).

-Before routing your domain to your web application, we have one final step to complete.
+Before routing we route the domain to a web application, we have one more step to complete.

-## Setting up HTTPS for your domain
+## Setting up HTTPS for the domain

 HTTP stands for Hypertext Transfer Protocol.
 When you see HTTP before a web address such as http://www.google.com, you know that the information retrieved from entering this address is returned in [clear text](https://www.pcmag.com/encyclopedia/term/cleartext).
-This means your data is vulnerable when interacting with this website.
+This means data is vulnerable when interacting with this website.

 HTTPS is HTTP with S - secure.
 HTTPS encrypts data that is sent between you and the server you are connected to.
 Setting up HTTPS is quick with Gandi and is good practice regardless of the information your web-application is exchanging with its users.

-To set up HTTPS with your domain you need to register a free SSL (Secure Sockets Layer) certificate.
+To set up HTTPS with the domain, we need to register a free SSL (Secure Sockets Layer) certificate.
 In short, an SSL certificate helps encrypt the data sent when connected via HTTPS.

-To register an SSL certificate for your domain:
+To register an SSL certificate for our domain we must:

-1. Click on your new domain under the active tab.
+1. Click on the domain under the active tab.

 2. Navigate to the "Web Forwarding" tab.